Charter Nonrenewals: A Matter of Life or Death

 Advice about Getting Politicians Involved in Charter Nonrenewal Cases

 Schools sometimes ask their State Senator, State Representative, or City Councilperson to advocate for them during public comment at a school board meeting.
-It is important to know that government bodies sometimes find it insulting when an official of another office makes an appearance if they perceive they are telling them what to do or how to decide.
+It is crucial to understand that government bodies may find it offensive when an official from another office appears, especially if they believe they are being dictated to or their actions are being influenced.
 Be sure your elected official is tactful, graceful, and deferent in another government’s forum.
 Keep in mind, politicians with influence will negotiate behind the scenes for a charter school, which can be more effective.

 Charter School Laws Vary By State for Charter Nonrenewal Appeals

-Because Sylvia Marketing & Public Relations began as a Philly PR agency, we default to Pennsylvania examples in our texts.
-We have as many clients outside Pennsylvania as we do with Philadelphia charter schools.
-With that said, it’s worth noting that, in general, the law and regulations regarding charter schools vary by state, so the specific process and options available to fight non-renewal decisions may vary depending on the state.
-It’s important for the charter school to consult with legal counsel and understand the process in the state where it is located.
-Sylvia Marketing & Public Relations works with top charter school law firms and can help bring your school and the right attorney together.
+Since Sylvia Marketing & Public Relations originated as a Philadelphia PR agency, we often default to Pennsylvania examples in our texts.
+We have as many clients outside Pennsylvania as we do in Philadelphia charter schools.
+With that said, it is worth noting that, in general, the laws and regulations regarding charter schools vary by state, so the specific process and options available to challenge non-renewal decisions may vary depending on the state.
+It is essential for the charter school to consult with legal counsel and understand the state’s specific process.
+Sylvia Marketing & Public Relations collaborates with top charter school law firms and can help connect your school with the right attorney.

 State Charter School Operating Terms Vary

-Pennsylvania’s short charter renewal process is burdensome and ridiculously brief.
-Its Charter School Act is nearly 25 years old, and antiquated.
-In PA, charter terms are the lowest in the nation at 5-year cycles.
-This means charter schools in Pennsylvania are either going into renewal, in a renewal, or coming out of a renewal.
+Pennsylvania’s short charter renewal process is challenging and notably brief.
+Its Charter School Act is nearly 30 years old and antiquated.
+In Pennsylvania, charter renewal terms are among the shortest in the nation, with a 5-year cycle.
+This means charter schools in Pennsylvania are consistently in a state of renewal.
 It’s a consistent campaign.

 Charter Nonrenewal Campaigns Should Begin Before Trouble Occurs

-Charter schools need to launch “charter renewal campaigns” at least two years before their renewal year.
+Charter schools should launch “charter renewal campaigns” at least two years prior to their renewal year.
 And, because campaigns require extensive media coverage as well as the development of online and video testimonials, charter schools with five-year terms are better off maintaining a full-time public relations program.
 By establishing a continuous public relations program with renewal in mind, charter schools can shape public opinion, shore up widespread support, and control their narratives, making it difficult for school districts that want to eliminate the competition to make a case against such schools.